aasmal97/deploy-static-app-to-aws/README.md

  - `bucket_name`: the s3 bucket name that the react app will be deployed to
  - `deployment_url`: The url the deployment can be found at
  - `environment_name`: The custom environment that this action is running in
+ - `react_app_secrets`: A stringified object that contains react app secrets that will be passed prior to the build step